 - Checking-in: If the person lives alone, try to check in on the person frequently or arrange for nursing assistance until the individual is completely recovered.
 Without being too overbearing, ask the person how they are feeling and try to do more listening than speaking.
 Try to be a calm, nonjudgmental presence for the person.

 - Being patient: It can take weeks for symptoms to resolve.
-During recovery, individuals may not be able to engage in normal household duties and work activities.
-Patience and support from family members is important in giving the individual the time and space to recover.
+During recovery, individuals may be unable to engage in normal household duties and work activities.
+Patience and support from family members are critical in giving the individual the time and space to recover.

-- Join a support group: A support group can provide a safe, validating environment for family members, and also a forum to learn tips and strategies.
-When family members take the time to educate themselves about psychosis, drugs, and how to best help their loved one, the individual tends to be more successful in overcoming symptoms and having a successful recovery.21,23
+- Join a support group: A support group can provide a safe, validating environment for individuals to learn tips and strategies.
+When family members take the time to educate themselves about psychosis, drugs, and how to help their loved one, the individual tends to be more successful in overcoming drug-induced psychosis symptoms and having a successful recovery.21,23

 - Self-care: Supporting your family member through persisting psychotic symptoms can be challenging, frustrating, and emotionally exhausting.
 It is imperative that you take care of yourself as well to recharge, refresh, and de-stress.
 Take time to engage in self-care to keep yourself strong for others.